ctesta01/ggtriangles/readme.md

 ### how to get started

 Check out the examples available in the help pages by entering `?geom_triangles` into R after you've loaded the package.
+There are also vignettes you can access via `browseVignettes('ggtriangles')`.

 ### some more examples